Credit Suisse Maintains MercadoLibre (MELI) Outperform Recommendation

 What are Other Shareholders Doing?

-Baillie Gifford holds 6,125K shares representing 12.20% ownership of the company.
-In it's prior filing, the firm reported owning 5,783K shares, representing an increase of 5.58%.
-The firm increased its portfolio allocation in MELI by 9.44% over the last quarter.
+Baillie Gifford holds 6,128K shares representing 12.20% ownership of the company.
+In it's prior filing, the firm reported owning 6,125K shares, representing an increase of 0.04%.
+The firm decreased its portfolio allocation in MELI by 49.65% over the last quarter.

 Capital Research Global Investors holds 2,872K shares representing 5.72% ownership of the company.
 In it's prior filing, the firm reported owning 3,242K shares, representing a decrease of 12.89%.
 The firm decreased its portfolio allocation in MELI by 16.70% over the last quarter.